 Industry 4.0 - Introduction

-- Understand the impact of digitalisation on industry and humans in daily life both now and in the future
+- Understand and exemplify the impact of digitalization on industry and humans in daily life both now and in the future.

 30 credits in Engineering/Technology and at least 2 years’ experience in full-time employment in a relevant area within industry.